mmgreiner/mmgreiner.github.io/_posts/2022-03-14-Websharper-osx.md

 </Project>
 ```

-These `5.0...` versions of WebSharper do not compile:
+These `5.0...` versions of WebSharper do not compile on OSX:

 ```sh
 dotnet build